Guide to Streaming Video Services

 The service also launched its first holiday-themed limited series, “Holidazed,” which follows the antics of six families from different backgrounds.
 It also introduced several unscripted series, another first for Hallmark.

-Hallmark+ members will get exclusive benefits and rewards, such as unlimited e-cards, shopping rewards and coupons, and surprise gifts.
+Hallmark+ members will receive exclusive benefits and rewards, including unlimited e-cards, shopping rewards and coupons, and surprise gifts.

 Sign up for Hallmark+.